Overview of the Process

 Your PRRA won’t be assessed if:

-- You notify Citizenship and Immigration Canada (CIC) that you do not intend to apply for a PRRA;
+- You notify Immigration, Refugees and Citizenship Canada (IRCC) that you do not intend to apply for a PRRA;

 - You miss the 15-day application deadline; or